hsf-training/hsf-training-singularity-webpage/_episodes/08-bonus-episode.md

 ## Publish Singularity images with GitHub Packages and share them!

-It is possible to publish singularity images with GitHub packages.
+It is possible to publish singularity images with [GitHub packages](https://github.com/features/packages).
 To do so, one needs to use GitHub CI/CD.
 A step-by-step guide is presented here.

 * **Step 1**: Create a GitHub repository and clone it locally.
 * **Step 2**: In the empty repository, make a folder called `.github/workflows`.
-In this folder we will store the file containing the YAML script for GitHub action, named `singularity-build-deploy.yml` (name doesn't really matter).
+In this folder we will store the file containing the YAML script for a GitHub workflow, named `singularity-build-deploy.yml` (the name doesn't really matter).
-* **Step 3**: In the top directory of your github repo, create a file named `Singularity`.
+* **Step 3**: In the top directory of your GitHub repository, create a file named `Singularity`.
 * **Step 4**: Copy-paste the content above and add to the Singularity file.
 (In principle it is possible to build this image locally, but we will not do that here, as we wish to build it with GitHub CI/CD).
 * **Step 5**: In the `singularity-build-deploy.yml` file, add the following content: